Programs & Events

 Art and history enthusiasts of all ages are welcome to join us for a one hour guided walking tour of Arlington Center.
 Experience the masterful public works created by the celebrated American sculptor, Cyrus Dallin, for his adopted hometown.
 Learn the stories behind notable memorials and historic buildings, including the Uncle Sam Memorial Statue (1976), Soldiers & Sailors Monument (1887), and the art deco Arlington Co-operative Bank (1934).
 Before or after the tour, plan to visit one of the many amazing restaurants in Arlington Center!

-The tour starts in front of the Cyrus Dallin Art Museum at 611 Mass.
+The tour starts on the sidewalk in front of the Cyrus Dallin Art Museum at 611 Mass.
 Ave. in Arlington.
 Metered parking available in the municipal lot behind the building.